gravi2/machine-learning/project-dog-classification/README.md

 1. Write a function that uses OpenCV to detect humans in a image and use to detect Humans vs Dogs in the samples images of the project.

-2. Write a Convolutional Neural Net (CNN) Model from scartch to achieve a accuracy of 12%. in 40 Epochs
+2. Write a Convolutional Neural Net (CNN) Model from scratch to achieve a accuracy of 12%. in 40 Epochs

 3. Load large sets of Human and Dog datasets, using ImageFolder dataloader.